synapsecode/fireauth/README.md

 );
 ```

-## Step 3: Using the AuthenticationManager
+## Step 3: Use the AuthenticationManager
 ```dart
 //This basically acts like a Gateway, If youre logged in, it shows the destinationFragment
 //else it shows the loginFragment (It Remembers the Authentication State too!)